Nonlinear phase synchronization and the role of spacing in shell models: Intermittency

 \section{Intermittency}

-Extreme events, corresponding to the tails of the probability distribution of energy flux and of the fluctuations of shell amplitudes, are, as previously discussed, closely related to the level of phase coherence among a system of oscillators consisting of triads interacting along a chain.
-The statistical properties of these extreme events play a crucial role in the global behavior of the system, characterized by intermittency, manifesting itself in the deviation of the scaling of the structure functions, defined as $S_{p}=\left\langle \left|u_{n}\right|^{p}\right\rangle ,$ from the scaling $S_{p}\propto k_{n}^{-p/3}$ predicted by Kolmogorov's self-similarity hypothesis.
-Estimations of intermittency corrections in shell models can be obtained by studying the scaling behavior of the three point quantity defined as:
+We have shown that extreme events in energy flux (and amplitudes $U_{n}$) are linked to triadic phase coherence.
+The statistical properties of these events determine the level of intermittency, manifesting itself in the deviation of the scaling of the structure functions, defined as $S_{p}(k_{n})=\left\langle \left|u_{n}\right|^{p}\right\rangle ,$ from the scaling $S_{p}\propto k_{n}^{-p/3}$ predicted by Kolmogorov's self-similarity hypothesis.
+In the GOY shell model, intermittency corrections can be more accurately quantified by studying the scaling behavior of the three point correlations:

-which eliminates period three oscillations of shell amplitudes.
-The scaling exponents $\xi(p)$ of the $p$-th order structure function can be estimated either by performing a linear fit in a log-log plot of $S_{p}(k_{n})$ versus $k_{n}$, or trough a more refined method such as the Extended Self-Similarity (ESS) \citep{benzi93}.
+which eliminates period three oscillations of shell amplitudes \citep{kadanoff1995}.
+The scaling exponents $\xi(p)$ of the $p$-th order structure function can be estimated either by performing a linear fit in a log-log plot of $S_{p}(k_{n})$ or $\Sigma_{p}(k_{n})$ versus $k_{n}$, or trough a more refined method such as the Extended Self-Similarity (ESS) \citep{benzi93}.

-The ESS approach, estimates the scaling exponents $\xi_{ESS}(p),$ as the power low scaling of order structure function of order $p$, with respect to the third order one, i.e. the scaling $S_{p}(k_{n})\sim S_{3}^{-\xi_{ESS}(p)}$ ($\Sigma_{p}(k_{n})\sim\Sigma_{3}^{-\xi_{ESS}(p)}$).
-This approach can reveal hidden scalings in turbulent structure functions (see Ref. \citep{banerjee:2013} as an example in shell model context).
-The improved accuracy of the ESS method has been explained as its ability to suppress subdominant corrections Ref . \citep{chakraborty:2010} and an interpretation of ESS within the multifractal formalism has been proposed in Ref. \citep{benzi:1996}.
+The ESS approach, estimates the scaling exponents $\xi_{ESS}(p),$ as the power low scaling of the structure function of order $p$, with respect to the third order one, i.e. the scaling $S_{p}(k_{n})\sim S_{3}^{-\xi_{ESS}(p)}$ ($\Sigma_{p}(k_{n})\sim\Sigma_{3}^{-\xi_{ESS}(p)}$).
+This approach can reveal hidden scalings in turbulent structure functions (see Ref. \citealp{banerjee:2013} as an example in the shell model context).
+The improved accuracy of the ESS method has been explained as its ability to suppress subdominant corrections \citep{chakraborty:2010} and an interpretation of ESS within the multifractal formalism has been proposed in Ref. \citealp{benzi:1996}.

-In the following, we will present different scaling exponents $\xi(p)$ that are extracted form numerical simulations of different shell models, using the ESS procedure, restricting the fits to a range corresponding to the constant flux window in the inertial range.
-No hidden scaling regime is revealed by the ESS analysis (i.e. $\xi_{ESS}(p)\simeq\xi(p)$); instead, here it helps refine our estimation of the intermittency.
+In the following analysis, we present different scaling exponents $\xi(p)$ that are extracted from numerical simulations of different shell models.
+In particular, for the GOY model we employ the three-point correlation $\Sigma_{p}(k_{n})$, using the ESS procedure, restricting the fits to a range of scales corresponding to the constant flux window in the inertial range.
+Note that even though no hidden scaling regime is revealed by the ESS analysis (i.e. $\xi_{ESS}(p)\simeq\xi(p)$); here, it helps refine our estimation of the intermittency.